learn-co-curriculum/react-lecture-1-starter/README.md

 ### myCreateElement

 If `React.createElement` just returns an object we should be able to write this on our own.
 Here's the bare minimum needed.
-(Refs we wont talk about today, symbols they maybe haven't seen (but they're basically just like Ruby symbols), and we'll talk more about props soon)

 ```js
 const myCreateElement = (type, props = {}, children) => {
   return {